Place this where you want the toc to go

 Knitting Garter Stitch - How to for the Absolute Beginner

-In a pattern, you will see the knit stitch abbreviated k.
+In a pattern, you will see the knit stitch abbreviated k or K.

 The Garter Stitch Characteristics

-The garter stitch is the simplest of all the stich patterns used in knitting and is accomplished by knitting every row.
-The front and the back of the garter stitch looks the same.
-It will lay flat and will not curl on the sides which is a plus.
+The garter stitch is the simplest of all the stich patterns used in knitting and is accomplished by knitting every stitch in the row then every row.

 Use this stitch when you want something to stretch, when you want to create something which is reversible - both the wrong side and the front side look identical, and when you need the item to lay flat.